awsdocs/aws-snowball-developer-guide/doc_source/using-fileinterface.md

 You have now secured the file share for one of your buckets on the Snowball Edge\.
 You can repeat this process for all the file shares for the buckets on the Snowball Edge to secure access to the data in your device\.

-Once you specify an IP address for an allowed client, that file share return to unrestricted again by changing the IP address to `0.0.0.0`\.
+Once you specify an IP address for an allowed client, you can return that file share to unrestricted again by changing the IP address to `0.0.0.0`\.
 If the IP address of the computer connected to it ever changes, you need to update the IP address for that allowed client\.

 ### Disabling the File Interface<a name="fileinterface-cleanup"></a>

 When you're done using the file interface, you should disable the file interface after the **Write Status** on the AWS Snowball Edge device is set to **Complete**\.
 Disabling the file interface helps you avoid data loss by ensuring that all files have been written to the device\.

 When you're done with the file interface, you can stop it with the `snowballEdge stop-service` Snowball client command\.
-For more information, see [Stopping a Service on your Snowball Edge](using-client-commands.md#edge-stop-service)\.
+For more information, see [Stopping a Service on Your Snowball Edge](using-client-commands.md#edge-stop-service)\.

-### Opening a Support Channel for AWS Support<a name="fileinterface-support"></a>

-If the file interface ever enters into an error state, you might need to contact AWS Support\.
-When you do so, AWS Support might ask you to open the support channel on your Snowball Edge\.

-The support channel is a special channel through which AWS Support can get information about the state of the file interface for troubleshooting purposes, if the Snowball Edge is connected to the internet\.
-The following procedure outlines how to open a support channel when you're asked to do so by AWS Support\.

-**To open a support channel for AWS Support**

-1. Access the LCD display on the front of the device\.

-1. On the LCD display, tap **File interface** to open its tab\.

-1. Scroll down to the bottom of the page\.

-1. When instructed by AWS Support, tap **Open support channel**\.

-1. After the channel opens, a port number appears that is labeled **on port: *XXXX*\.
-Give this port number to AWS Support\.** where *XXXX* is your port number\.

-At this point, you can work with AWS Support through this channel to troubleshoot the issue\.